TricksterGuy/brandontools/README.md

 brandontools
 ============

-An Image to C exporter for the GBA
+An Image to C exporter for the GBA managed by Brandon of course.